mgerault/IMPRINTS.CETSA.app/README.md

 The app contains also a tab called "Interactive cell".
 The goal of this one is to visualize proteins directly into the cell and get information on it when clicking one.
 The subcellular location is obtained thanks to the protein Atlas data base.

 Moreover, the package contains a new way of getting hits with the function called SR_CetsaHit (SR = Stability Rate).
 This function computes a score and a p-value for each protein and return a volcano plot with the selected FDR.
-Also, thnaks to this scoring, the proteins can be ranked and used for further gene ontology analysis.
+Also, thnaks to this scoring, the proteins can be ranked and used for further gene ontology analysis. mineCETSAapp also allows to do the IMPRINTS analysis on the peptide level and search for potential cleaved peptides.

 Some data are available in the package so that you can play with when you first try the app.
 The data are from the [The cell cycle paper (2018)](https://www-sciencedirect-com.proxy.insermbiblio.inist.fr/science/article/pii/S0092867418303970?via%3Dihub) from Dai Lingyun and al.